The Best Coffee Machine With Milk Frother

 My Observations:

-This is a slightly newer machine from DeLonghi with some additional features and refinements compared to the Esam 4200, and given that it’s only roughly fifty to sixty quid more, I can see why it’s also become a very popular machine over the past couple of years.
+This is a slightly newer machine from DeLonghi with some additional features and refinements compared to the Esam 4200.
+Considering it’s only roughly fifty to sixty pounds more, it’s understandable why it has gained popularity over the past couple of years.

-It has a larger water tank than the older model, bigger max cup size, and for me the controls are a bit more straight forward.
+It boasts a larger water tank than the older model, a bigger max cup size, and for me, the controls are more intuitive.

 Check Price – Gaggia Direct